TytanGorilla/django-kubernetes-test/README.md

 user:postgres.jxpsamnvzjziemtpziig -> POSTGRES_USER

-password: NOT SHOWN HERE, but is the password you set for your supabase account.
+password: NOT SHOWN HERE, but is the password you set for your Supabase account.
 This password fills the POSTGRES_PASSWORD value in the .env file.

 ```
-  - Copy the relevant parameter values (host, port, database, user) into your newly created .env file.
   - The values of DJANGO_SECRET_KEY, POSTGRES_PASSWORD & DATABASE_URL, should be in quotations to prevent odd characters influencing the necessary database connection.
-Then populate the DATABASE_URL with the relevant values referenced in your .env file.\
+Then populate the DATABASE_URL with the relevant values referencing variables listed in the backend's .env.config & .env.secrets.

 Example 1:
 ```